wp-plugins/tumblr-widget-for-wordpress/readme.txt

 = I have another question that's not covered here. =

-Email me via the website listed at the top of this form.
+Email me: gabe.roth at gmail.

 == Changelog ==